The conversion funnel is arguably the most important part of every ecommerce website. It’s where the magic happens: visitors turn into customers.

 If your potential customers don’t trust you, giving away sensitive private information, such as home address, phone number, and credit card information may be all but impossible.

 This step has a remarkably low dropout rate in our example.
 Of all the prospects, only 706 left the checkout process, and 343 left the site entirely.
 This is a good result, and indicates this store has few issues with trust, credibility, or friction at this step.

-Aside from privacy and trust issues, you face several other potential hurdles, including shipping cost, payment options, and shipping options.
+Aside from privacy and trust issues, you face several other potential hurdles, including payment options, shipping costs, and shipping options.

 The issue of trust can be resolved in several ways, such as placing reliable trust indicators and seals at appropriate steps of the funnel to foster the prospect’s trust.
 For example, you might include the Symantec Safe Site seal to show customers that your site is secure from hackers.

-The issue of shipping cost is hard to overcome, as you may have little flexibility in changing what your shipping providers charge.
-Dealing with this will be part of your business decision-making, and depends on how much benefit you can provide to prospects without harming your bottom line.
+The issue of shipping cost is often difficult to overcome, as you may have little flexibility in changing what your shipping providers charge.
+It’s a constant balance between what you can afford as a business and making your potential customers happy.

 Finally, shipping options can be a very large point of friction, as sometimes potential customers will add a product to the cart only to realize that it cannot be delivered to their location in reasonable time or at all.

 Studies, such as this one on Practical ECommerce or this one on CXL, have shown that promising short delivery times, same-day shipping, or overnight delivery will increase conversions.
-Leverage this to your advantage, experiment with the copy used to describe shipping options, and reduce this obstacle.
+There’s a reason why Amazon become one of the biggest online retailers in the world.